 - Healthcare services (hospitals, outpatient clinics, rehabilitation centres, hospices etc)

 In addition, graduates of this programme may also take up the positions of programme executives, volunteer coordinators, home team officers, community development executives and welfare assistants.

 With increasing demand for manpower in the social service sector, the opportunities for further training and development upon graduation are abundant.
-Graduates with good academic achievements may also pursue a degree in Social Work at universities such as NUS, UniSIM, Monash University, Griffith University, University of South Australia and University of the Sunshine Coast, among others.
+Graduates with good academic achievements may also pursue a degree in Social Work at universities such as NUS, UniSIM, Monash University, Griffith University and University of South Australia among others.